 To find out more about what to expect after gastric sleeve surgery and the details around gastric sleeve recovery time, get in touch with Central Coast Surgery to speak to one of our clinicians.
 The leading clinic providing gastric sleeve Newcastle, Central Coast and NSW surgery, CCS helps those suffering from obesity turn their lives around with sleeve gastrectomy.

 Backed by a team of psychologists, dieticians, bariatric surgeons and physicians, Central Coast Surgery are the experts in weight loss surgery.
 Dr Ken Wong has been performing gastric sleeve procedures for many years, building a reputation for one of Australia's most experienced, qualified and advanced bariatric surgeons.
-If you're considering gastric sleeve surgery, you can learn more about our weight loss procedures and clinic by calling us on (02) 4323 7000.
+If you're considering gastric sleeve surgery to maximise your weight loss, you can learn more about our weight loss procedures and clinic by calling us on (02) 4323 7000 for an initial consultation.